polkadot-api/polkadot-api/packages/substrate-client/README.md

 ## Usage

-This package starts creating a `SubstrateClient` object.
-To create one, you need a provider defined as `ConnectProvider` from [@polkadot-api/json-rpc-provider](https://github.com/polkadot-api/polkadot-api/tree/main/packages/json-rpc-provider) for establishing a connection to a specific blockchain client.
+Start by creating a `SubstrateClient` object with the exported function `createClient`.
+To create one, you need a `ConnectProvider` provider defined in [@polkadot-api/json-rpc-provider](https://github.com/polkadot-api/polkadot-api/tree/main/packages/json-rpc-provider) for establishing a connection to a specific blockchain client.

-For instance, use [@polkadot-api/sc-provider](https://github.com/polkadot-api/polkadot-api/tree/main/packages/sc-provider) to create a substrate-connect provider for connecting to the Polkadot relay chain through a light client:
+For instance, you can use [@polkadot-api/sc-provider](https://github.com/polkadot-api/polkadot-api/tree/main/packages/sc-provider) to get a substrate-connect provider for connecting to the Polkadot relay chain through a light client:

 ```ts
 import { getScProvider, WellKnownChain } from "@polkadot-api/sc-provider"